10 Meaty Facts About McDonald's McRib Sandwich

 The McRib debuted on McDonald’s menus in 1981, but it was far from an immediate hit.
 It was pulled from menus in 1985 because of poor sales.
 In 1994, the fast food behemoth tried again and found greater success with the McRib.
 In 2005, the sandwich became a bit more elusive, popping up for limited-time spans only.
 (To find the McRib nearest you, there's a McRib Locator.)

-4. IT WAS INSPIRED DURING A TRIP TO CHARLESTON, SOUTH CAROLINA.
+4. IT WAS INSPIRED BY A TRIP TO CHARLESTON, SOUTH CAROLINA.

-McDonald’s executive chef Rene Arend was visiting the city and had several pulled pork sandwiches.
+Rene Arend, who served as McDonald's executive chef from 1976 to 2004, was inspired to create the McRib after consuming several pulled pork sandwiches during a trip to Charleston.
 He thought the flavor combination “should really go over.”